KhelaHobe/Backend/README.md

 ## Unit test
 We will use pytest 4.3.
 Test files are under UnitTests folder.
-Run unit tests using `pytest UnitTests/`
+Run unit tests using

+`pytest UnitTests/`

 ## Code lint
 We will use pylint 2.3.
 [PEP8](https://www.python.org/dev/peps/pep-0008/) guide will be followed.
-Source folder contains sample.py which contains example of PEP8 style python codes
+Source folder contains sample.py which contains example of PEP8 style python codes.
+Code linting can be performed as following

+`pylint Source/*.py`

 ## CI
 Will use [travis](https://travis-ci.com/KhelaHobe/Backend) for continuous integration, .travis.yml file is the configuration for travis.